akonecki/CodingProjects/ctci/iteration1/chapter8/README.md

 - will assume the parking lot design is like the parking lot monitor that indicates the number of open slots on a given floor.

 #### Problem Issues
+- None spent more time & implementation logic on the monitoring system but same level of detail and paradigm used.

 #### Problem Solution
+- went more on on giving spots, but approach was roughly the same.